2y2son4/light-project-example-gulp/README.md

 ## Features

 * Gets a collection of light modules from npm.
 * Processes the webresources from all modules via a gulpfile.
-The default process is to concatonate the js and css files into build.js and build.css.
+The default process is to concatenate the js and css files into build.js and build.css.

 ## Usage